AdguardTeam/AGLint/README.md

 If you have a config file in an ignored folder, it will be ignored as well.

+### Default ignores

-Some "problematic" paths are ignored by default:
+Some "problematic" paths are ignored by default in order to avoid linting files that are not related to adblock filter lists.
+These paths are:
-- `node_modules`
+- `node_modules` - Vendor files for Node.js, usually contains a lot of files - this can slow down the linter significantly
-- `.DS_Store`
+- `.DS_Store` - macOS system file
+- `.git` - Git files
+- `.hg` - Mercurial files
+- `.svn` - Subversion files
+- `Thumbs.db` - Windows system file

 ## Configuration

 You can customize the default configuration by creating a file named `aglint.config.json` in the root of your repo.
 You can also use `aglint.config.yml`.
 If you have multiple folders, you can create a separate configuration file for each folder.
-If you have a configuration file in a subfolder, it will be merged with the configuration file in the parent folder (like a chain of inheritance).
-If you have a configuration file in the root folder, it will be merged with the default configuration.
+If you have a configuration file in a subfolder, it will be used for that subfolder and all its subfolders, but not for the parent folder.
+It means that the results are always consistent, no matter where you run the linter.

 The configuration file should be a valid JSON or YAML file.
 The following options are available:

-- `colors`: enable or disable colors in the output.
-Default: `true`.
 - `fix`: enable or disable automatic fixing of errors.
 Default: `false`. **Be careful with this option!** It will modify your filter list files.
 - `rules`: an object with linter rules.
 See [Linter rules](#linter-rules) for more info.
 A rule basically has the following structure:
   - `rule-name`: a string with the name of the rule.
 For example, `rule-1`.